Sealing and Waxing Concrete Countertops

 “If you hear someone say they have a lifetime guarantee, they must also have the Holy Grail,” said Allen Miller, owner of Concrete Revolution, a custom concrete manufacturer in Denver.

-Concrete countertops are gaining in popularity partly because they can be fully customized with colors, finishes, embedded objects, and built-in sinks, drying racks, soap dishes and more.
+Concrete countertops are gaining in popularity partly because they can be fully customized with colors; finishes; embedded objects; and built-ins like sinks, drying racks, soap dishes, and more.
 However, Miller said finishing and sealing the concrete is one of the hardest parts of concrete countertop installations.

 “One of the trickier things is to make a sealer that is going to protect the concrete from the oils, vinegars and acids in our kitchens,” he said.

 Miller’s company makes its own topical sealer.
-He is reluctant to elaborate on the chemical composition, but widely used topical sealers include epoxy, urethane, lacquer and acrylic films.
+He is reluctant to elaborate on the chemical composition of that particular formula, but widely used topical sealers include epoxy, urethane, lacquer, and acrylic films.

 On the upside, topical sealers generally resist stains and protect the surface from spills.
 Most also are food safe.
 On the downside, they can be scratched or burned.
-They are also tricky to apply well, and are prone to peel away (experts say this is particularly likely with products that promise to be “stain-proof”).
+They are also tricky to apply well, and are prone to peel away (especially likely with products that promise to be “stain-proof”).
 Even when applied properly, topical sealers often look like a plastic film, and some argue they detract from the beauty of the countertops.

 Miller said he typically reapplies his topical sealant after 8 to 10 years, depending on the level of wear.
 However, the concrete requires little maintenance between applications.

-The other main sealant options for kitchen countertops are tung oil and other penetrating sealers.
-These soak into the concrete and resist scratches and burns.
-However, Miller warns against these sealers.
-They are more stain-prone than topical sealers, so may age prematurely.
+The other main sealant options for kitchen countertops are tung oil and other penetrating sealers, which soak into the concrete and resist scratches and burns.
+However, Miller warns against these.
+They're more stain-prone than topical sealers, so may age prematurely.

 A newer third option is a hybrid sealer.
 The most famous is a new sealer and wax system developed by Fu-Tung Cheng, concrete guru and author of several books on concrete countertops.
 The sealer is designed to penetrate the concrete and leaves a thin surface film.

-All sealers must be carefully applied according to the manufacturer’s directions, and DIY homeowners should consider “practice-sealing” a chunk of concrete before marring a new concrete countertop.
+All sealers must be carefully applied according to the manufacturer’s directions, and DIY homeowners should consider “practice sealing” a chunk of concrete before marring a new concrete countertop.
 Be sure to apply sealers evenly and consistently, one full coat at a time.
-Also let the sealant cure before adding wax.
+Let the sealant cure before adding wax.

 Don’t be afraid to leave the sealing and waxing to the professionals.
-An experienced contractor may not talk about the sealant but at least knows how to apply it.
+When you hire an experienced contractor, he may not talk about the sealant but at least knows how to apply it.